yuksbg/mysql-struct-gen/Readme.md

 # mysql-struct-gen

-A  flexible MySQL to Go struct generator that automatically creates type-safe Go structs from your database schema.
+A flexible MySQL and SQLite to Go struct generator that automatically creates type-safe Go structs from your database schema.

 ## Features

-- 🚀 **Automatic Struct Generation** - Generate Go structs directly from MySQL database tables
+- 🚀 **Automatic Struct Generation** - Generate Go structs directly from MySQL or SQLite database tables
+- 🗄️ **Multi-Database Support** - Works with both MySQL and SQLite databases
 - 🎨 **Custom Templates** - Use inline templates, external template files, or the built-in default
 - 🏷️ **Flexible Tagging** - Support for `db`, `json`, `gorm`, `validate`, and custom struct tags
 - 🔧 **Configurable Null Handling** - Choose between `sql.Null*`, pointers, or zero values for nullable fields